HyperviewHQ/hyperview_docs/documentation/user-guide/alarm-management/topics/viewing-alarm-events-and-statuses.md

 summarize the status counts of all assets nested within that location.
 ```

-Clicking on the View Assets button will open an advanced search filter which displays those assets.
+Clicking the View Assets button opens an advanced search filter that displays those assets.

 ```{image} /user-guide/alarm-management/media/viewing-alarm-events-and-statuses/image5.jpeg
 :class: border-black